ingogbe/singlecycle-datapath/README.md

 ## Description

 Components created individually, like datapath image below:
-- ALU Control Unit
+- `ALU Control Unit`
-- Arithmetic Logic Unit
+- `Arithmetic Logic Unit`
-- Barrel Extensor
+- `Barrel Extensor`
-- Barrel Shifter
+- `Barrel Shifter`
-- Control Unit
+- `Control Unit`
-- Data Memory
+- `Data Memory`
-- Instruction Memory
+- `Instruction Memory`
-- Multiplexer
+- `Multiplexer`
-- Registers Memory
+- `Registers Memory`

 Other components:
-- Instruction: Object to facilitate the input of bits in each component
+- `Instruction`: Object to facilitate the input of bits in each component
-- BitData: Extends BitSet class and added extra functions to handle the bits in this project
+- `BitData`: Extends BitSet class and added extra functions to handle the bits in this project
-- Datapath: Links all the components like in the image and build the singlecycle datapath
+- `Datapath`: Links all the components like in the image and build the singlecycle datapath

 ## Usage